CE Marking Approval of a Medical Device (Case Study)

 - Select a European Authorized Representative, because my client does not have a physical presence in Europe

 Fortunately, my client already obtained an ISO 13485:2003 certificate with CMDCAS from their current registrar as part of the Canadian Licensing process.
-Therefore, the changes required for the Quality System consist of adding a few work instructions to meet European-specific requirements, such as vigilance reporting, creating a technical file and performing clinical evaluations.
+Therefore, the changes required for the Quality System consist of adding a few work instructions to meet European-specific requirements, such as vigilance reporting, creating a technical file, and performing clinical evaluations.
 My client also needs to add the European Requirements as an applicable regulatory requirement in the Quality Manual.

 - The GHTF STED format (GHTF/SG1/N011:2008).
-The Global Harmonization Task Force (http://bit.ly/GHTFSTEDGuidance) published this guidance document in an effort to standardize the format for submission of regulatory submissions.
+The Global Harmonization Task Force (http://bit.ly/GHTFSTEDGuidance) published this guidance document to standardize the format for submission of regulatory submissions.
 This is the format required for Class III and IV Canadian medical device license applications.
 This is also the format specified in the proposed EU Medical Device Regulations that is expected to be released in 2015.

 - The NB-MED recommended format (NB-MED 2.5.1/rec 5).
 This document was created by the “Big 5” Notified Bodies.
 It provides a template in a two-part format for submissions.
 This was the format I used most often for auditing files and for creating new files.
 However, the proposed EU Regulations that are anticipated for release in 2015 are closer to the format of the GHTF guidance.
 Therefore, I no longer recommend this format.

-My client chose option 3 for organizing their Technical File, because they have full reports for each of the verification and validation tests that were performed, but creating summaries for each report would take longer than assembling a Technical File with copies of each of these full reports.
+My client chose option 3 for organizing their Technical File because they have full reports for each of the verification and validation tests that were performed, but creating summaries for each report would take longer than assembling a Technical File with copies of each of these full reports.

 In all, I estimate that the overall timescale for completing this project is about 60 days–not including review by the Notified Body.
 Therefore, I suggested that the client obtain a quotation from their registrar for an Annex V Certificate.
-In addition, I suggested hiring a consultant from Medical Device Academy to help them with preparation of a Clinical Evaluation.
-Prior to 2010, Clinical Evaluations were only required for high-risk devices.
-As part of the new MDD, clinical evaluations are now required for all devices.
+In addition, I suggested hiring a consultant from Medical Device Academy to help them with the preparation of a Clinical Evaluation.
+Before 2010, Clinical Evaluations were only required for high-risk devices.
+As part of the new MDD, clinical evaluations are now needed for all devices.
 Since the use of and risks associated with cyanoacrylates is well characterized in published literature, my client may use a literature search method for preparing a Clinical Evaluation as per MEDDEV 2.7/1 rev 3.

-My client hired an Authorized Representative to handle European registration, receive customer complaints and to act as a liaison with the Competent Authority in the event of an adverse event.
+My client hired an Authorized Representative to handle European registration, receive customer complaints, and to act as a liaison with the Competent Authority in the event of an adverse event.
 An Authorized Representative Agreement was signed, and the Authorized Representative recommended a few corrections to procedures they reviewed as part of entering the contract with a new client.

-If you are interested in additional training or assistance with CE Marking of medical devices, please email Rob Packard (mailto: firstname.lastname@example.org).
+If you are interested in additional training or assistance with CE Marking of medical devices, please email Rob Packard (mail to: email@example.com).
 We have standardized procedures to meet each of the requirements in the European Regulations and a couple of webinar recordings that explain both the Medical Device Directive and how to create a technical file or design dossier.